chris-martin/bricks/in/posts/2017-02-24-nix-for-stack-users/post.md

   [nix]: https://nixos.org/nix/
   [stack]: https://docs.haskellstack.org/en/stable/README/

-Stack is there to manage your project's dependencies, and help you run their programs and compile stuff with them, but only if the dependencies are Haskell packages.
+Stack is there to manage your project’s dependencies, and help you run their programs and compile stuff with them, but only if the dependencies are Haskell packages.